Ayfri/Portfolio/README.md

 The `keywords` are the keywords of the article that will be used for SEO.
 The `date-created` is the date the article was created.
 The `date-modified` is the date the article was last modified.
-The `root` is the layout of the article, usually `.layouts.DocLayout` (which means the article will be displayed with the `src/jsMain/kotlin/layouts/DocLayout.kt` layout).
+The `root` is the layout of the article, usually `.layouts.ArticleLayout` (which means the article will be displayed with the `src/jsMain/kotlin/layouts/DocLayout.kt` layout).
 The `routeOverride` is the route of the article, it's the URL of the article.

 ## License